unclenachoduh/spanishlocalestudy/report.md

 The answer to this is simple, yet multivariant and unique for each product.
 Some organizations have far more capital that can be spent on localization at the early stages of a product's development, while others simply don't have the resources to do so.
 Some products don't have a strong outlook in certain markets, and the investment doesn't have a promising enough return.
 And with the growth of language technology in high-resource languages, the disparity between localization processes accross languages can seem larger than ever before.
 These are just few of many reasons.

 To mitigate some of these trouble areas in localization, globally-minded teams have developed an increasing number of solutions.
 Some products are delivered to the subset of world languages that makes sense for their projections.
 Developers leverage internationalization libraries to format certain pieces of data according to known regional standards, technically increasing the number of offered locales at a minimum cost.
-Other organizations, like Mozilla Firefox, crowdsource their localizations from the loyal community that uses and depends on their product, potentially offering a record-breaking number of localizations at the cost of managing a volunteer community<sup>[1](#references)</sup>.
+Other organizations, like Mozilla Firefox, crowdsource their localizations from the loyal community that uses and depends on their product, potentially offering an incredible number of localizations at the cost of managing a volunteer community.

 If organizations take varied approaches to localization due to questions of ROI, is there a way of measuring the return on the investment?
 Given that localization covers such a large set of considerations, it will de difficult to attribute increases in products sold or daily active users to any individual implementation beyond a case-by-case basis.
 But this is not an admission of defeat!

 Perhaps surveys of user satisfaction regarding localization could provide qualitative and/or quantitative feedback to assess the return on investment in localization.
 But even then, can users tell the difference between high- and low-investment localizations?
 Do they even care?
-Some studies indicate that the bar for localization quality may be lower than expected<sup>[2](#references)</sup>.
+Some studies indicate that the bar for localization quality may be lower than expected<sup>[1](#references)</sup>.
 Mozilla even discovered recently that they were offering identical localized data for two different Spanish locales due to a miscommunication between volunteer localization communities (which was a catalyst for this very study).

 ## Proposition